MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-xbox-live-partner.md

 ms.localizationpriority: medium
 ---

-# Get started with Xbox Live, as an ID@Xbox developer or managed partner
+# Get started with Xbox Live, as an ID\@Xbox developer or managed partner

 This section covers getting started with Xbox Live development as a managed partner or as an ID@Xbox developer.
 Partners and ID developers can access the full range of Xbox Live features, including achievements, multiplayer, and more.